Close Menu

 These restrictions are in place to prevent directors from deliberately running up company debts, and then moving on to a succession of other companies all trading under the same name, potentially causing confusion to creditors who are unaware of the previous liquidations.

-Under certain circumstances this rule doesn’t apply, however.
-You may be able to use the same, or similar, name for your new company, if:
+Under certain circumstances you may be able to use the same, or similar, name for your new company, if:

 • You purchase all, or a substantial proportion, of the company that’s been liquidated.
 You must also ensure that all stakeholders are informed of your intention to use a similar name.